AubreyC/CoaxialRotor/README.md

 Once the code is uploaded on the PIXHAWK, some parameters need to be changed for the coaxial-configuration:
 - SYS_AUTOSTART: set it to __15002__ which corresponds to the custom start-up script.
-- __Attitude Gains__: Gains are proposed as a start but are probably not optimal.
+- Attitude Gains: Gains are proposed as a start but are probably not optimal.
 It is recommended to tune them for better performances.

 ###### Proposed Gains:
 	MC_ACRO_P_MAX	360.0